-The universal intake form developed by the Alliance is in use by all prevention and rapid re-housing programs throughout suburban Cook County.
+The universal intake form developed by the Alliance is in use by all participating homeless prevention projects throughout suburban Cook County.
 The form includes a decision tree that describes eligibility requirements not only for ESG but also for the state's homelessness prevention program.
 A case manager is able to assess for which programs a client may be eligible without filling out separate forms for each potential program.
+The Coordinated Entry system has recently begun to prioritize Rapid Re-Housing clients based on results of the VI-SPDAT tool & length of homeless.
+HMIS reports are used to identify those clients eligible for prioritized placement.